-Chicago stabbing death: One donation, two suspects at large, lots of mystery
+Northwestern professor, Oxford employee arrested in fatal stabbing

 "He was a nice kid who got along with everyone.
 People loved him.
 He was friendly," Peggy Bosel told CNN.

-Bosel has been a hairstylist at Timber's Salon in Trenton, Michigan, for 19 years.
-The slaying victim worked there for around a year and a half.
+Bosel has been a hairstylist at Timber's Salon in Trenton, Michigan, for 19 years and said Cornell-Duranleau worked there for around a year and a half.

 "He loved people and was really trying to get into the hair business, but that wasn't working out too well.
 It's a hard business," Bosel said.

 She said Cornell-Duranleau was a "character" and had a good sense of humor.